Hawaii

 - Malasadas: Punalu’u Bake Shop

-We returned to the park in the evening to view the latest ongoing eruption: since September 2021, Kilauea has been forming a lake of molten lava in the Halema‘uma‘u crater.
-From a viewing point on the crater rim, we could see the lava bubbling and spurting below us, forming bright lines in the lava lake surface and casting a red glow on the clouds of steam overhead.
-Even from a safe distance, the volcano is truly awe inspiring.
+We returned to the park in the evening — because apparently we hadn’t had enough volcano for one day — to view the latest ongoing eruption.
+Since September 2021, Kilauea has been actively forming a lake of molten lava in the Halema’uma’u crater, which is exactly as dramatic as it sounds.
+From a designated viewing point on the crater rim, we could clearly see the lava actively bubbling and spurting below us, forming bright glowing lines in the lava lake surface and casting an eerie red glow on the thick clouds of steam overhead.
+The whole scene looked like something from a fantasy movie, except this was completely real.
+Even from a safe distance — which we were very grateful for — the volcano is truly, genuinely awe-inspiring.
+It’s humbling to witness the raw power of the Earth creating new land right in front of your eyes.

 - Waterfalls: Rainbow Falls and Akaka Falls